Last Updated on May 30, 2022 by Editorial Staff

 Dr Panay and his team were sensitive, knowledgeable and very helpful.
 I thought it such a shame that outside of that clinic, there was so little knowledge of early menopause in the NHS.

-It was always my plan to come off HRT at ‘normal’ menopause age and that is what I did.
+It was always my plan to come off HRT at ‘average’ age of menopause and that is what I did.
 I weaned myself off it and have managed both the transition and any symptoms since coming off, with a range of dietary and lifestyle changes that I’ve written extensively about elsewhere.

 So perimenopause/menopause can pretty much start at any time.
 Menopause age is not only completely different for each woman but can even change for the same woman as it did for me!